 The President’s Council on Service and Civic Participation (the President’s Council) was established in 2003 to recognize the valuable contributions volunteers are making in our communities and to encourage more people to serve.

 The President’s Council created the President’s Volunteer Service Award program as a way to thank and honor Americans who, by their demonstrated commitment and example, inspire others to engage in volunteer service.
-We are honored to have been accepted in 2014 as a Certified Organization for the program and proud to have forty-one volunteers earn awards during our first year.
-We look forward to seeing this recognition program grow over the upcoming years within our city.
+We are honored to have been accepted in 2014 as a Certified Organization for the program and proud to have had 39 volunteers earn awards during 2014, 41 in 2015 and 46 in 2016.

 Awards will be earned based upon eligible volunteer service during the 12 month period beginning April 1st and ending on March 31st each year.